coryshain/cdr/README.md

 Windows users without the ``make`` utility will need to either obtain it or run the commands specified in the `npsy` target of the Makefile by hand.

-Results will be placed into a directory called `results` at the root of this repository.
+Results will be placed into a directory called `../results/fMRI_ns_surp` relative to the root of this repository.

 ## References
 Shain, Cory and Schuler, William (2018).
 Deconvolutional time series regression: A technique for modeling temporally diffuse effects. _EMNLP18_.